Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-78-fury.md

 He noted that to the magic microphone in the sky, and assumed those engineers would find their way through the array soon enough.

 Nor were the orbitals swept clean; that might be the work of months, or even *years* with the still-orbiting remnants of the ring.
-Then there was system shields, which was just one of the things that Daar needed to catch up on once he was off the field…
+Then there was system shields, which was just one of the things that Daar needed to catch up on once he was off the field...

 For his part... he could go long an’ hard, but right now there weren’t nowhere that *needed* him.
 He could eat, rest, an’ recharge.
 Never a bad idea ‘ta be fully ready.
 He let his Suit attend ‘ta all the bits it could as hard as it could while he got one of his pouches, jammed the tube into his feedin’ port, an’ sucked it down as best he could.

 Equipment check.
 Good on ammo an’ suit resources, once his techs had finished their work.
 Suit itself was kinda beaten up, ‘specially from that fuckin’ forcefield trap, but nothin’ to worry about.
 All told, he was good to go.

 And a good thing, too.
-Not a moment after he had that thought, almost as if the universe itself was waging a cruel fuckin’ Keeda tale on all of ‘em…Reports started comin’ in from the northern front, where the mechanized infantry were pushing the Hunters back across a bridge.
+Not a moment after he had that thought, almost as if the universe itself was waging a cruel fuckin’ Keeda tale on all of ‘em...
+Reports started comin’ in from the northern front, where the mechanized infantry were pushing the Hunters back across a bridge.
 Or had been, but now, somethin’ huge, invisible an’ *fast* was tearing their shit apart.

 That *fucking Alpha* was back.
 In a new body.
 Daar didn’t know how he knew, but he did.